jason-witter/sample_app-1/README.md

 </form>
 ```

-Again, a lot of work and repitition, which opens up a lot of opportunities for mistakes.
+Once again, this implementation requires a lot of work and repitition, which in turn opens up a lot of opportunities for mistakes.
 Let's go back to our form builder and take care of this there.

 ```ruby
 # lib/forms/custom_form_builder.rb